 An organization can have many guests regardless of subscription.
 Guests cannot create projects and have limited visibility only into projects to which they have been invited to view (e.g. they cannot update the canvas, but can add comments).

-Some plan types have a special applicant role.
-Applicants have a submitted an application to a future cohort and are awaiting notification of acceptance.
+Plans with the LEANSTACK cohorts feature have a special applicant role.
+Applicants that have a submitted an application to a future cohort and are awaiting notification of acceptance.

 *For paid plans, this is a billable role and will count as a seat within your subscription.